 Which courses are available?

 • Agrotechnology and Food Sciences

-The WURth-while programme only offers courses that do not include excursions or practical training.
+The WURth-while programme offers courses that do not include excursions or practical training.
 Places in the available courses are limited, so full = full!
-If you do not finalise the course successfully it will be more difficult to register for another course.
+If you do not fully participate in a course it will be more difficult to register for another course.

 Yes, teachers at Wageningen University can open up their courses for this initiative!
 For further details please contact: WURth.email@example.com.